 Our program is documented in the room’s daily journal and through individual children’s observations.
-Our hallway provides us the opportunity to share our centre culture and community relationships, visually with families and visitors.
+Our hallway provides us with the opportunity to share our Centre culture and community relationships visually with families and visitors.
 All cultures are recognised and embedded into our daily practices through celebrations and an everyday acknowledgement of our Indigenous heritage.

-We are currently developing our centre Reconciliation Action Plan and our philosophy reflects our core values of Relationship, Respect and Reflection
+We have a current Reconciliation Action Plan, endorsed by Narragunnawali and Reconciliation Australia (link to RAP), and our philosophy reflects our core values of Relate, Respect and Reflect.

 Discovery educators and staff will:

 - Follow the Centre’s child safety and wellbeing policies and procedures at all times.

 - Behave respectfully, courteously and ethically towards children and their families and towards other staff.